 During the term, Ms. Wu proposed a range of new local legislations, including Guangdong Regulation on Prevention and Control of Atmospheric Pollution in the Pearl River Delta, Guangdong Regulation on the Promotion of Circular Economy, Guangdong Regulation on Renewable Energy, Guangdong Regulation on Disposal of Electronic Wastes, as well as amendments to existing local legislations, including Guangdong Regulation on Protection of Drinking Water Sources, Guangdong Regulation on Urban Refuse Disposal and Guangdong Regulation on Administration of Medical Wastes.
 Ms. Wu also advocated for universalization of building energy management system.
 Besides, Ms. Wu contributed to the drafting and/or amendment of a range of local legislations, such as Guangdong Rules Implementing PRC Law of Marine Environmental Protection, Guangdong Regulation on Prevention and Control of Motor Vehicles Emissions Pollution, Guangdong Regulation on Environmental Protection Concerning Construction Projects and Guangdong Regulation on Prevention and Control of Solid Waste Pollution.

 Ms. Wu has acted in a range of leading environmental public interest lawsuits in China.
-Examples include China Biodiversity Conservation and Green Development Foundation (“CBCGDF”) v China National Offshore Oil Corporation (“CNOOC”) and CoconoPhillips China (acting for CNOOC), CBCGDF v Volkswagen (“VW”) China (acting for VW China) and Friends of Nature (“FON”) v Changlong Chemicals, Changyu Chemicals et al (acting for FON).
+Examples include China Biodiversity Conservation and Green Development Foundation (“CBCGDF”) v two oil corporations concerning marine pollution (acting for one of the oil corporations), CBCGDF v an automobile corporation concerning atmospheric pollutants emission (acting for the automobile corporation) and Friends of Nature (“FON”) v a chemical corporation in Jiangsu concerning land contamination (acting for FON).

 Ms. Wu also has been providing legal services regarding administrative hearing and reconsideration on environmental administrative penalties to a range of clients.

-Ms. Wu joined King & Wood Mallesons in 2013, until when she had been practicing as the founding partner in a reputable law firm in Guangdong.
+Ms. Wu joined King & Wood Mallesons in 2013, before that, she had been practicing as the founding partner in a reputable law firm in Guangdong.

-Ms. Wu has been awarded the title of "National Outstanding Lawyer” for 2005 – 2007 and 2008 - 2010 by ACLA, and was ranked as a leading individual in environment by Chambers Asia Pacific 2017.
+Ms. Wu has been awarded the title of "National Outstanding Lawyer” for 2005 – 2007 and 2008 - 2010 by ACLA, and led the KWM environmental law team to obtain the Band 1 PRC firm in environmental law in 2017, 2018 Chambers and Partners.

 Ms. Wu obtained her LLB degree from China University of Political Science and Law in 1989.